-The Austin to Manor Trail is a 5-mile long trail that will begin near Daffan Lane and end in the vicinity of Ben E. Fischer Park in Manor, Texas.
-The project will be constructed in two phases.
-Phase 1 is 2.5 miles long and will extend from Daffan Lane to Lindell Lane.
-Phase 2 is also approximately 2.5 miles long and will pick up near Lindell Lane, ending near Ben Fischer Park.
+Phase 2 of the Austin to Manor Trail is approximately 2.5 miles long and will pick up near Lindell Lane, ending near Ben Fischer Park.
 The project will include bridges, trail heads, and other trail amenities and is expected to be constructed of concrete 10' in width with 2' grass shoulders.

 Work in Progress